niconap/locallibrary/README.md

+# Local library

+*Note: this is an older project that I had deleted from GitHub.
+This repository is a revival of that old project.*

 This is a simple app where the user can add books to a library and keep track of the ones that they've read or still have to read.

 - Click on the "Add book" button to add a book